 When installing or replacing gates or stiles, owners may claim a minimum of 25% of any expenses they can show to have been reasonably incurred in complying with the legislation.
 You can download the claim form but please contact your Ranger in the first instance with regard to this.

-In the Lake District National Park we try and make as much of our furniture (gates and so on) as accessible as possible to as many people as possible.
+In the Lake District National Park we try to ensure that as much of our furniture (gates and so on) is as accessible as possible to as many people as possible.
 This is known as 'Least Restrictive Access'.

-New gates across footpaths, bridleways, and restricted byways are allowed - but only if authorised by us under section 147 of the Highways Act 1980.
+New gates across footpaths and bridleways are allowed - but only if authorised by us under section 147 of the Highways Act 1980.
 We can only authorise new gates on agricultural or forestry land, and then only for the purposes of preventing the movement of stock to aid agricultural or forestry efficiency.
 We have no power to grant authorisations for new gates in gardens, across lonnings, or other similar land.

 We rarely grant authorisation for new stiles unless there are exceptional circumstances.
-If you are considering putting new gates (where there isn't one currently) pleas contact Nick Thorne on 01539 792621 or email@example.com
+If you are considering putting new gates (where there isn't one currently) please contact Nick Thorne on

 Decisions on authorising new structures are taken under delegated powers.
-Under the Openness of Government Regulations 2014 we publish all these decisions which can be seen here (add link to Openness of Government page)
+Under the Openness of Government Regulations 2014 we publish all these decisions which can be seen here.